DavidDouglass1/Azure-Honeynet-SOC/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics we measured in our unsecure environment for 24 hours:

 Start Time 2024-12-29 15:22:34<br>
 Stop Time 2024-12-30 17:22:34